 Life is characterized by highly ordered structures.

 All organisms are composed of cells – the structural and functional unit of life.
-Even very simple, single-celled organisms are remarkably complex: inside each cell, atoms make up molecules; which in turn make up cell organelles and other components of the cell.
+Even very simple, single-celled organisms are remarkably complex: inside each cell, atoms make up molecules, which in turn make up cell organelles and other components.

-In multicellular organisms, similar cells make up tissues and in turn, tissues collaborate to create organs (body structures with distinct functions).
-Together, these organs work together forming organ systems.
+In multicellular organisms, similar cells make up tissues, and in turn, tissues collaborate to create organs (body structures with distinct functions).
+Together, these organs work, forming organ systems.

 Inherited information in the form of DNA controls how organisms grow and develop as they mature.
 All organisms follow specific instructions coded by their genes.
 The genes provide instructions that direct cellular growth and development, ensuring that the young will grow up to exhibit the same characteristics as their parents.

 All living beings respond to their environment.
-For example, plants grow toward a light source, climb up fences and walls, and even respond to touch.
-Tiny bacteria can move toward or away from chemicals (a process called chemotaxis) or light (phototaxis).
-The movement towards a stimulus is considered a positive response while moving away from it is a negative response.
+For example, plants grow toward a light source, climb fences and walls, and even respond to touch.
+Tiny bacteria can move toward or away from chemicals (chemotaxis) or light (phototaxis).
+The movement toward a stimulus is considered a positive response while moving away from it is a negative response.

 Organisms take in energy to drive all their activities.
 It is the sum of the chemical activity of all body functions.
 Some organisms capture energy directly from the sun and convert it into chemical energy; others use chemical energy in molecules they take in as food.